Nordic wind power production hits record high

-OSLO, Jan 13 (Reuters) - Wind power production in the Nordic countries hit a record-high of 20.3 gigawatt on Thursday morning, analysts at Refinitiv said, amid stormy weather and after a sharp expansion of installed capacity last year.
+OSLO, Jan 14 (Reuters) - Wind power production in the Nordic countries hit a record-high of 20.8 gigawatt on Thursday afternoon, analysts at Refinitiv said, amid stormy weather and after a sharp expansion of installed capacity last year.

-The previous record stood at 18 GW, Refinitiv said in a tweet.
+Earlier in the day, wind output had already hit a new high of 20.3 GW, data provided by Refinitiv's analysts to Reuters showed.

-Extreme weather with torrential rains and strong wind gusts is currently hitting western and northern Norway, where most of the country's wind farms are situated.
+Extreme weather with torrential rains and strong wind gusts lashed western and northern Norway on Wednesday and Thursday, where most of the country's wind farms are situated.

 Norwegian wind power capacity grew by 659 MW to 4,656 MW last year, preliminary data from the industry's regulator NVE showed.